ronheywood/PiTrac/Documentation/Raspberry Pi Setup and Configuration.md

 26. **Build the PiTrac Launch Monitor\!**
     1. Download the PiTrac repository, including the source code under the “Software” subdirectory if you haven’t already
-       1. We usually use a subdirectory called \~/Dev under the home directory of the PiTrac user to house any cloned repositories.
-You will probably use an equivalent directory in the current GitHub repo, e.g., PiTrac/Software
+       1. We usually use a subdirectory called \~/Dev under the home directory of the PiTrac user to house any cloned repositories such as PiTrac.
        2. You can do the copy by going to github and downloading the .zip  file, or from the command-line on the Pi using something like:
           1. cd \~/Dev
           2. git clone https://github.com/jamespilgrim/PiTrac.git
        3. NOTE \- If you do you plan to do any code changes, you may want to create a fork from the main repository and then clone that into your Pi.
     2. Install Remaining Prerequisites and Setup Environment:
-       1. Setup the PITRAC\_ROOT environment variable to point to the “Software” directory of the PiTrac build.
+       1. Setup the PITRAC\_ROOT environment variable to point to the “Software/LMSourceCode” directory of the PiTrac build.
 That is one directory “up” from the “ImageProcessing” directory that contains the main PiTrac meson.build file.
           1. E.g., include in your .zshrc or .bashrc or whatever shell you use:
-             1. export PITRAC\_ROOT=/Dev/PiTrac/Software/LM Source Code
+             1. export PITRAC\_ROOT=/Dev/PiTrac/Software/LMSourceCode
        2. sudo apt-get \-y install libraspberrypi-dev raspberrypi-kernel-headers
        3. Add extended timeout to  rpi\_apps.yaml file so that even if an external trigger doesn’t fire for a really long time, the libcamera library won’t time-out:
           1. (**NOTE** for Pi 5, use /usr/share/libcamera/pipeline/rpi/pisp instead of /usr/share/libcamera/pipeline/rpi/vc4, below)